MrZameg/F1-App-clone-spring/README.md

    ```

 3. Set up environment variables:
-   - Create a `.env.local` file in the root directory
+   - Create a `.env` file in the root directory
    - Add your Clerk authentication keys:
      ```
      NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=your_publishable_key